graeter-group/grappa/README.md

 Since the resolution of packages can be slow in conda, it is recommended to install OpenMM first and then install Grappa.

-### Development
+### CUDA Installation

 To facilitate the interface to OpenMM and GROMACS, Grappa has an optional dependency on [OpenMM](https://github.com/openmm/openmm) and [Kimmdy](https://github.com/hits-mbm-dev/kimmdy), which is used to create custom GROMACS topology files.
 To train and evaluate Grappa on existing datasets, neither of these packages are needed.

-In this case, only an environment with a working installation of [PyTorch](https://pytorch.org/) and [DGL](https://www.dgl.ai/) for the cuda version of choice is needed.
+In this case, only an environment with a working installation of [PyTorch](https://pytorch.org/) and [DGL](https://www.dgl.ai/) for the cuda version of choice is needed, instructions can be found at `installation/README.md`.
 In this environment, Grappa can be installed by

 ```{bash}
 pip install -r installation/requirements.txt